Skip to content

 5.3 The Data Protection Officer liaises with the Commissioner and relevant Supervisory Authorities when required and oversees the operation of Azets’ Personal Data Breach Notification Procedure.
 The Data Protection Officer is responsible for administering the Data Subject Rights (DSR) Procedure and the Complaints Procedure, responding to complaints about the exercise of data protection rights and obligations, reporting with recommendations for management action, where necessary.
 The Data Protection Officer provides advice on data protection by design principles and comments on Data Protection Impact Assessments undertaken as defined in the Risk Based Approach to Information Governance.

 5.4 The Data Protection Officer is supported by the Information Governance Steering Group.
-The Data Protection Officer convenes quarterly meetings of the Information Governance Steering Group made up of members who represent service lines of the business and other subject-matter experts.
+The Data Protection Officer or his/her delegate convenes quarterly meetings of the Information Governance Steering Group made up of Data Protection Managers, members who represent service lines of the business and other subject-matter experts.

 5.5 The Head of Human Resources has operational responsibility for compliance with data protection policies in relation to HR policies and procedures including recruitment and retention.